List of districts of Kerala: Police

 There are 20 police districts in total, and among these, 8 police districts are coterminous with the respective revenue districts, while the remaining 12 police districts are constituted by bifurcating the revenue district into "city" and "rural" areas.
 Each police district is headed by a "District Police Chief" (DPC), an IPS officer typically holding the rank of Superintendent of Police (SP) or above.
 The District Police Chief is responsible for maintaining law and order, conducting criminal investigations and overseeing police administration in the district.

 These districts are further divided into police sub-divisions.
 A subdivision comprises several police stations under its jurisdiction, each headed by an Assistant Superintendent of Police or Deputy Superintendent of Police (DySP) designated as the sub-divisional police officer (SDPO).
 The police station is the basic unit of police administration at the district level, each headed by an Inspector of Police, or in the case of rural areas, by a Sub-Inspector of Police designated as the Station House Officer (SHO).

 Judiciary

-The Kerala High Court has the jurisdiction of the state of Kerala.
-Each of the districts has a District & Sessions Court.
+There are 14 judicial districts in Kerala.
+Each of the districts has a District & Sessions Court, headed by a Principal District and Sessions Judge.